 Basically, the Botox blocks the signals that would normally tell your muscles to move.
 If a specific muscle can’t move, it can’t cause a wrinkle or line.

 Side effects of Botox are minimal if any, with very mild discomfort upon injection of the Botox solution.
-This may be minimized by the use of numbing cream 30 minutes-to an hour prior to the Botox Treatment.
+This may be minimized by the use of numbing cream.
 Bruising at the sight of injection may occur but is not common.
 One percent of patients develop a slight lowering or ptosis of one eyelid and, also rarely, asymmetry of facial expression.
 These effects are temporary and may not even be noticed by the patient.